 Mitigate threats using Microsoft 365 Defender (25-30%)

-- Assess and recommend insider risk policies
+- Investigate and respond to alerts generated from insider risk policies

-Detect, investigate, respond, and remediate endpoint threats by using Microsoft Defender for Endpoint
+Mitigate endpoint threats by using Microsoft Defender for Endpoint

 - Manage data retention, alert notification, and advanced features